rzafiamy/landing/app/public/markdown/download.md

-Here’s a sample `download.md` file for your chatbot AI web mobile app:

----

 ### **Download AI Chatbot App**

 Your personal AI assistant is just a click away!
 Download the app now and start enjoying smarter, faster, and more efficient conversations.